fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseCopy.md

 ```

 ## DESCRIPTION
-The **New-AzureRmSqlDatabaseCopy** cmdlet creates a copy of an ssSDS that uses the snapshot of the data at the current time.
+The **New-AzureRmSqlDatabaseCopy** cmdlet creates a copy of an Azure SQL Database that uses the snapshot of the data at the current time.
 Use this cmdlet instead of the Start-AzureSqlDatabaseCopy cmdlet to create a one-time database copy.
 This cmdlet returns the **Database** object of the copy.